3301 Fairfax Drive, MS 1G3, Arlington, VA 22201, USA

 Proximity to the White House, Capitol Hill, and the US Supreme Court—as well as countless government agencies, think-tanks, nonprofits, and law firms—gives students unparalleled access to the top legal minds, organizations, and job opportunities that the nation has to offer.
 Our faculty is culled from these very institutions, and some of our graduates go on to work at the highest level in those organizations.

-Mason Law is also known for its prestigious legal centers, the Law & Economics Center and the Center for the Protection of Intellectual Property.
+Scalia Law is also known for its prestigious legal centers, the Law & Economics Center and the Center for the Protection of Intellectual Property.
 Students enjoy easy access to LEC and CPIP programs, like academic conferences and roundtables, and resources for research in the areas of law and economics, antitrust, and intellectual property.

 George Mason University, Antonin Scalia Law School, employs 120 full-time and adjunct faculty members drawn from some of the top law firms and legal institutions in the nation.
 Our professors have worked in the White House, argued before the Supreme Court, and served as ambassadors to our most important allies and trading partners.
-Mason Law faculty’s output is among the most downloaded on the Social Science Research Network.
+Scalia Law faculty’s output is among the most downloaded on the Social Science Research Network.

 George Mason University, Antonin Scalia Law School, is a close-knit community, offering hands-on instruction from a world-class faculty.
 With a faculty/student ratio of 1:11.8, small class sizes allow for direct interaction with professors—an invaluable advantage when learning complex legal doctrines.

-The abundance of career opportunities for Mason Law graduates stems not only from our students’ historically strong work ethic and strategic location in the Washington, DC, area, but also from our exceptional academic and career programming.
-Mason Law is one of the only schools in the nation with a focus on the intersection of law and economics.
-Our nationally acclaimed Law & Economics Center introduces prospective employers of all types to the Mason Law community through dozens of academic conferences and scholarly research.
+The abundance of career opportunities for Scalia Law graduates stems not only from our students’ historically strong work ethic and strategic location in the Washington, DC, area, but also from our exceptional academic and career programming.
+Scalia Law is one of the only schools in the nation with a focus on the intersection of law and economics.
+Our nationally acclaimed Law & Economics Center introduces prospective employers of all types to the Scalia Law community through dozens of academic conferences and scholarly research.
 Such a concentration of law and economics training and scholars has proven invaluable to hundreds of graduates working in business and regulatory positions.

 All LLM degree programs require the completion of 24–26 credit hours of coursework.
 These hours will be made up of required courses, restricted electives, and a thesis, seminar, or writing course to fulfill the LLM writing requirement.
 George Mason offers an interdisciplinary approach to legal study.
 A grounding in economics and basic mathematical and financial skills is important to a sophisticated legal education and to the development of a competent attorney, which is why all law students at George Mason are required to take an Economic Foundations course in their first semester of study at the law school.

-All LLM programs at George Mason are offered full-time or part-time.
+All LLM programs at George Mason are offered full time or part time.
 Full-time students typically complete the LLM program in one academic year.
 Part-time students have up to three years to complete the LLM degree.